puttyman/streamarrfs/README.md

 ## Features
 - Monitors torrents that are not being streamed and stop them.
-- Automatically paused torrents if no read activity detected.
+- Automatically paused followed to a stop of torrents if no read activity detected.
 - Polls feed(s) on desired frequency.
 - Ability to seek through video while streaming.
 - File system can be mounted for other usage e.g. nginx as a file server.
-- Handles torrent duplicates from multiple feeds
+- Handles torrent duplicates from multiple feeds.

-### Supported Indexer
+### Supported Indexes
   - [Jackett](https://github.com/Jackett/Jackett)

 ## Setup instructions - Plex